-Over 30,000 new cases of Crohn’s disease, an inflammatory bowel disease (IBD), are diagnosed each year, affecting over 780,000 Americans overall.
-While symptoms, like diarrhea, nausea, weight loss and abdominal cramping, are commonly known, surprisingly, the causes of Crohn’s disease are still unknown.
+Crohn’s disease, an inflammatory bowel disease (IBD), is a serious and common disease.
+While symptoms, like diarrhea, nausea, weight loss, and abdominal cramping, are commonly known, surprisingly, the causes of Crohn’s disease are still not commonly known.

 The following risk factors have been identified as playing a key role in the development of the disease…